 Contact lenses can be used to correct vision problems such as short sightedness, long sightedness and astigmatism, even if you suffer from a complaint like dry eyes or eye strain.
 It’s just a matter of looking after your lenses to keep your eyes healthy and comfortable.
 Read our handy guide, call us for free advice on contact lenses, or ask our optician about eye care.
-We’re available from 8am – 8pm 7 days a week, on 020 7768 5000, or by emailing email@example.com.
+We’re available 7 days a week 8:00 to 23:59, on 020 7768 5000 in the UK or on 1 800 870 0741 in the US, or by emailing email@example.com.

 Contact lenses can be used to correct many common vision problems, including short sightedness, long sightedness and astigmatism.
 Here’s some handy information on each condition, and which contact lenses and treatments might be suitable if you suffer from them.